||21 Years; Finished in Various Barrels|

 |Distiller||Hiram Walker (Windsor, Ontario)|

-This is part of the very impressive Northern Border collection, and, in the "Pike Creek" tradition which highlights the impact of finishing, it is finished in a scotch cask sourced through a chivas regal connection (both Pernod Ricard).
+This is part of the very impressive “Rare Range” (previously Northern Border) collection, and, in the "Pike Creek" tradition which highlights the impact of finishing.
+In 2017, the release was finished in a scotch cask sourced through a chivas regal connection (both Pernod Ricard).
 They also sent over some lot no. 40 casks, for their finishing purposes - so if you see a "rye finish" somewhere in the chivas family/distillery set, it's a good chance it's lot no. 40.

 It smells old!
 And, indeed, it is.
 A rich nose, that just develops.
 Not really the same thing at all as it’s younger brother, the 10 year old pike creek finished in rum casks – the brand is about finishing, not about necessarily having the same profile (as when they switched from port to rum casks, but kept the brand the same).
 Not nearly with the same buttery, brown sugar notes of the rum finish.
 In fact, though they’re part of the same brand, I wouldn’t really compare them at all.